openstack-security/openstack-security.github.io/_posts/2016-03-18-pragmatic-security.markdown

 of the software lifecycle.
 Traditionally, this is encompassed by host hardening, code review, and firewall/network ACLs.
 In a cloud native environment, there are a few additional recommended steps.
-Additionally, the Security Team will also interpret and maintain the Security Policy.
+Additionally, the Security Team will also interpret, maintain, and enforce the Security Policy.

 ![Secure Architecture](http://s27.postimg.org/3xtqknmdv/th_1.jpg)